railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 -------------------------------

 To enter data for a new supplier price request, use the menu :menuselection:`Purchase Management --> New Purchase Order`.
-Open ERP opens a blank purchase form that you use for requesting prices from a supplier.
+OpenERP opens a blank purchase form that you use for requesting prices from a supplier.
 This is shown in the figure :ref:`fig-pfrm`.
-If the price request came from an automatic procurement created by Open ERP you'll find a reference to the document that generated the request in the :guilabel:`Origin` field.
+If the price request came from an automatic procurement created by OpenERP you'll find a reference to the document that generated the request in the :guilabel:`Origin` field.

 .. _fig-pfrm: